 The Internet of Things (IoT) appears to be everywhere, from your security system and light bulbs to your thermostat and exercise bike.
 Even with billions of IoT devices entering our homes and offices, it’s not as easy as many would guess to develop an IoT product.
+Businesses developing IoT devices or software face a number of challenges starting from development challenges to implementation, connectivity and the most important security challenges.

 IoT devices are connected and can transfer data over the Internet.
 To do this, they require multiple components, including (but not limited to):